 Certain eligibility requirements apply for each program.
 See the Student Financial Aid Handbook for more details.

-Follow the steps below to complete the FAFSA - be sure to use IECC's Federal School Code, 001742, in the School Selection tab.
+Follow these steps to complete your FAFSA - be sure to use IECC's Federal School Code, 001742, in the School Selection tab.

-Create an FSA ID for the student (and at least one parent for dependent students).
+Create an FSA ID for the student (and at least one parent for dependent students) here.

 This will be the username and password that allows you access to electronically sign and submit the FAFSA, student loan information, and financial aid history.
 Students (and parents) will need their Social Security Number and an e-mail address that they will always have access to in order to complete the process.

 Gather the necessary documents below for the student and, if dependent, for the student's parent(s) to complete the FAFSA.

 - Student Driver’s License (if s/he has one)

 - Federal Tax Information for the appropriate tax year to include Tax Returns and/or W-2 information

 - Records of untaxed income for the appropriate tax year received such as child support, interest income, and veterans non-education benefits